Recycling is free and the more you recycle, the less rubbish goes to landfill.

 No broken glass, light bulbs, mirror, cookware, pyrex, crockery

-Aluminium and tin cans, empty aerosols
+Aluminium and tin cans, empty household aerosols.

-No pots, pans, car parts, mixed media, clothing, shoes, textiles
+No pots, pans, car parts, mixed media

 No hazardous items like batteries, gas bottles, chemicals, ash or paint.